Student Code of Conduct

 Potential Student Discipline Interventions

 Mount Si High School and the Snoqualmie Valley School District are committed to providing a positive and orderly learning environment for all students.
 As such, MSHS discipline is reasonable, consistent, and progressive.
-Students who don't change behavior in response to teacher, counseling, or administrative interventions (such as detention, behavior/attendance contracts, in or out of school suspension, or parent conferences, etc.) and continue to violate school rules may forfeit their right to attend MSHS.
+Students who do not change behaviors in response to teachers, counseling/counselors, or administrative interventions (such as detention, behavior/attendance contracts, in or out of school suspension, or parent conferences, etc.) and continue to violate the student code of conduct may forfeit their right to attend MSHS.
 Furthermore, MSHS administrators are obligated and certified to consider a change in academic placement for students who consistently struggle to be successful in light of discipline, behavioral issues, or lack of academic progress in their current setting.

 The following are definitions of some possible discipline interventions students may experience at MSHS: